-The operations described within this Winter Service Plan will be run from the operational depot in the Aberdeenshire Council Roads Department Compound in Ellon.

-A schedule and location plan will be detailed in Appendix WSP2.
+The operations described within this Winter Service Plan will be run from the dedicated AWPR/B-T O&M Depot located in close proximity to Craibstone Junction, which provides direct links to the network.
+A plan showing the depot location is provided in Appendix WSP2.